iAgentNTU/iAgentNTU.github.io/_people/Jacky_Yeh.md

 Hello, I am Chun-Yen (Jacky) Yeh.
 I received my bachelor's degree in electrical engineering from National Taiwan Normal University.

-My research interest are IoT and smart home.
-My enthusiasm is in combining artificial intelligence and Iot to make a smarter and more convenient place to live.
+My current research is image paragraphing.
+Teaching machines how to describe images in a more semantically precise way is always my enthusiasm about.
+Also, I am interested in IoT, serving as TA of "Advanced Topics in Internet of Things" this semester.

-At leisure time, I love hiking, playing basketball, and playing tabletop games.
+At leisure time, I love playing basketball, playing tabletop games, and hang out with friends.
 Nice to meet you all!